 Here are some tips for creating the classic cottage garden look yourself.

-Without the right kinds of plants, it’s just not a cottage garden.
+Without the right kinds of plants, its just not a cottage garden.
 Think old-timey, romantic, heirloom plants.
 Old-fashioned flowers, self-sowing annuals, and freely-spreading perennials.
 Things your grandmother would have grown.
 Cindy in Campbell, CA has it nailed:

-Plant layout: Here’s where you get to really enjoy that no-rule thing.
+Heres where you get to really enjoy that no-rule thing.
 Forget exact plant placement or precise spacing techniques.
 The idea of a cottage garden is an informal, random, free-flowering, almost overflowing look.
 Plants should be crowded- even packed- together in huge masses of color and foliage, with one plant cascading over and weaving through the next.
-A cottage garden doesnt look designed, but instead puts on “a glorious show with wild abandon.”
+A cottage garden doesnt look designed, but instead puts on a glorious show with wild abandon.
 Your goal is to fill every square inch of space with an explosion of color.
-Take a peek at Geraldine Dean’s garden in Hickory, NC:
+Take a peek at Geraldine Deans garden in Hickory, NC:

 Access is important to a cottage garden.
-It’s not just a view to be taken in from far away, it’s meant to be enjoyed up close and personal.
+Its not just a view to be taken in from far away, its meant to be enjoyed up close and personal.
 Winding, meandering pathways around and through the beds are a cottage garden mainstay.
 Irregularly-laid stone and brick are nice choices, preferably with plant material growing in the cracks in between.
 Again, a textbook example from Geraldine Dean:

 Feel free to make your walkway narrower than normal for a more intimate feel thats a natural fit in a cottage garden.